annaduan09/annaduan09/README.md

 </div>

 ### Hi there 👋
+I'm a spatial data science grad student and a researcher at the University of Pennsylvania.
+I’m passionate about data viz and spatial analytics, and love a good map.
+R, Shiny, and Python are my favorites, but I also work in ArcGIS, CSS, HTML, JavaScript, and the Adobe suite.

+I'm currently pursuing a Master of Urban Spatial Analytics at the University of Pennsylvania's Weitzman School of Design, and I am the teaching assistant for Public Policy Analytics, one of the program's core classes.

+I am also a Research Analytics at the Housing Initiative at Penn, where I study the health equity implications of affordable housing policies.

 <!--
 **annaduan09/annaduan09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.